 - How well do they plan for their future together?

 If you were concerned that you were getting sick or feverish you would take your body temperature using a thermometer.
-If it was pretty close to 98.6 degrees, you would not have a fever.

-The Five Most Important Elements In A Healthy Relationship
+The Five Elements In A Healthy Relationship

 Every couple argues…that’s a fact.
 It is how they argue that makes the difference.